 5. Gift Cards

 The old “gift card” scam isn’t going away anytime soon, not as long as you can exchange cash for plastic.
 Now this type of scam either happens to people with terrible friends or friends that aren’t very good at taking care of their identity.
-If one of your “friends” contacts you on social media and they are “frantic” about whatever situation they have found themselves in and they need your help.
-Now if the only way they can help you is through gift cards, I’d be willing to be with 90% accuracy that this is in fact a scam.
+If one of your “friends” contacts you on social media and they are “frantic”, that should be a red flag.
+No matter whatever situation they have found themselves in and they need your help.
+Now if the only way you can help them is through gift cards, I’d be willing to be with 99% accuracy that this is in fact a scam.
 Maybe your friend had their identity stolen or possibly they themselves are caught up in a scam and aren’t aware.
 If you buy a gift card, put it in a stocking, envelope, or just hand it to the person you want to have it because any other use is just shady.

-Our advice to avoid this scam, follow our previous advice of not sharing ANY verification codes, passwords, or the numbers on the back of cards.
+Our advice to avoid this scam?
+Follow our previous advice of not sharing ANY verification codes, passwords, or the numbers on the back of cards.
 Unless you are speaking to a business and using a card for the purchase, you should never share your cards information.
-Every day we take the risk that the business that we are using will treat our bank information securely and that risk will always be there.
+Every day we take the risk that the business that we are using will treat our bank information securely.
+That risk will always be there.
 Again, know who you are talking to, working with, and paying.

 This one is new to the current generation of scams where in people are getting scammed while using P2P platforms such as Zelle, Cash App, Venmo, and such.
 The P2P platforms are not scams, these are just the format in which the “baddies” use to get your money.
 Ultimately you have the power here.
 Just don’t send businesses money using these platforms.

-Our best advice for avoiding a scam using the P2P platforms again goes back to doing your “due diligence” and knowing who you’re sending money to.
+Our best advice for avoiding a scam using the P2P platforms again goes back to doing your “due diligence”.
 The reason “scams” are hard to convict is because the “baddie” only talks people into giving away things.
-Usually they are after money but there are other times when they want information, emails, leverage, or any number of things they can use to their advantage.
+Usually they are after money.
+Then there are times when they want emails, leverage, or any number of things they can use to their advantage.